brunswick

 This engraving is in the public domain.

-Ölschlägern is not far from the Schlosspark were the palace of the duke of Brunswick once stood.
+Ölschlägern is not far from the Schlosspark where the palace of the duke of Brunswick once stood.

 The new Staatstheater, built in 1859-61 by architects Carl Wolf and Heinrich Ahlburg, replaced the old court theatre at the Hagenmarkt.
 It was restored in 1945-48, after damage in World War II.
 Berlioz never knew this building, as his last visit to Brunswick took place in 1854.

-Also in 1853 Berlioz attended a performance of the overture Roman Carnival at the hall of the White Horse (see above); we are uncertain about the location of this building and whether it is still extant.
+Also in 1853 Berlioz attended a performance of the overture Roman Carnival at the hall of the White Horse ; we are uncertain about the location of this building and whether it is still extant.

-The Berlioz in Brunswick page was created on 1 February 2005.
+The Berlioz in Brunswick page was created on 1 February 2005 and enlarged on 1 December 2009.
+Revised on 1 February 2024.